necopinus/necopinus.xyz/newsletters/2018-01-28-the-last-remaining-hominin.md

 ### Deep Futures

-This editorial in The Guardian raises a good set of questions about how we might find meaning in a world without work...
-And then proceeds to answer them in what might be the darkest possible way.
+This editorial in The Guardian raises a good set of questions about how we might find meaning in a world without work… And then proceeds to answer them in what might be the darkest possible way.

 * [The meaning of life in a world without work](https://www.theguardian.com/technology/2017/may/08/virtual-reality-religion-robots-sapiens-book)